Termite Poison and other termite misconceptions. Here we cover the most common ones around:

 This is an old misconception.
-We now know that actually they are more closely related to cockroaches, however we all still referr to them as white ants.
+We now know that actually they are more closely related to cockroaches, however we all still refer to them as white ants.

 The winged termites you sometimes see are the young reproductive’s of a mature nest.
 Now to survive and start a new nest they need both moisture and food in the right condition together in order to start a new colony, these are conditions rarely found in your home.

 Termites are at war with ants but have a number of very successful protection mechanisms allowing them to live in very close proximity to various ant species.

 In some very very rare cases, termites can be transferred if the Queen is present and it is a very young nest.
 For example we know of one case where an old ironbark post was stored outside and contained a queen and young colony, which then transferred a whole colony to a multi-million dollar renovation.